nautechsystems/nautilus_trader/README.md

 - **Fast:** C level speed and type safety provided through Cython.
 Asynchronous networking utilizing uvloop.
 - **Reliable:** Redis or Postgres backed performant state persistence for live implementations.
-- **Flexible:** Any FIX, REST or WebSockets or API can be integrated into the platform.
+- **Flexible:** Any FIX, REST or WebSockets API can be integrated into the platform.
 - **Backtesting:** Multiple instruments and strategies simultaneously with historical quote tick, trade tick and bar data.
 - **Multi-venue:** Multiple venue capabilities allows market making and statistical arbitrage strategies.
 - **AI Agent Training:** Backtest engine fast enough to be used to train AI trading agents (RL/ES).